BlacketPS/Blacket/README.md

 ## About The Project
 <img src="./assets/blacket.png"></img>
 I absolutely love Blooket and almost everything about it, but always felt something was missing from it.
 Some very experienced developers have created Blooket cheats / hacks for the game, but not many have made something for Blooket as a whole.
 I have always wanted to create my own custom packs, blooks, games, and more.
-This is why I created Blacket, the first open-source Blooket private server.
+This is why I created Blacket, the first ever open-source Blooket private server.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Getting Started